 Infantile Spasms are a rare but extremely serious type of seizure which approximately occur in 1 of every 2,000 children.
 If undiagnosed and untreated, Infantile spasms can cause catastrophic, permanent damage to a child’s developing brain.

 How do these seizures present?

 The seizures include repetitive but often subtle movements – including jerking of the mid-section, dropping of the head, raising of the arms or wide-eyed blinks.
 Infantile spasms can often be overlooked or misdiagnosed for other conditions, including colic, reflux, or a startle reflex

-See the video below for a further insight on how these types of seizures can present.
+See the videos below for a further insight on how these types of seizures can present.

 When are Infantile Spasms most likely to present?